AviatrixSystems/Docs/HowTos/gateway.rst

 Allocate NEW EIP
 -----------------

-When this option is selected, Aviatrix gateway allocates a new EIP for the gateway from AWS.
-When this option is unchecked, the gateway select one allocated but unassociated EIP from the AWS account from which the gateway is launched.
+If this option is selected, Aviatrix gateway allocates a new EIP for the gateway from AWS.
+When the Aviatrix gateway is deleted, Controller will release this EIP.
+If this option is unchecked, the gateway select one allocated but unassociated EIP from the AWS account from which the gateway is launched.
+When the Aviatrix gateway is deleted, Controller will return this EIP to your AWS account without releasing it.

 VPN Access
 -------------